TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 and not a family of thriving nations.

-The USA in general, and the US South in particular, have been
+the US South in particular, have been

 through this at least twice before, and with positive outcomes.

-The US South was convinced that slavery was their right and
+convinced that slavery was their right and

 their duty.
 The Bible mentions slaves without rejecting slavery.